aranor01/theta/docs/classes/Document.md

 # Class: Document

-A document in Visual Studio Code editor, source of the text input to tranform and/or recipient of the output
+A document in Visual Studio Code editor, source of the text input to transform and/or recipient of the output

 ## Table of contents